dnndev/xmp-docs/localization.md

 ## Getting the Current Locale ID

-(New to version 2.1) To render the locale ID of the currently selected culture out to your form or view (template), use the `[[Request:Locale]]` token.
+(New to version 2.1) To render the locale ID of the currently selected culture out to your form or view, use the `[[Request:Locale]]` token.
 If the user has selected Spanish from Mexico, the token will render `es-MX`; For English in Great Britain, it will be `en-GB`; for French spoken in France, it will be `fr-FR`.

 ## Formatting Display Values